 Antarctica is unlike any other travel destination.
 There are no fancy hotels or restaurants.
 There are no architectural wonders, museums, or popular attractions.
 Churches, theatres, gardens, parks, and festivals are also absent.
 There isn’t even a sense of native culture as indigenous groups have never settled on the great Southern Continent.
 That being said, what kind of travellers visit Antarctica?
 And why?

 So how does a place such as Antarctica so void of most of things that encourage people to travel evoke such wonder and excitement.
 What kind of traveller is drawn to such a place, a place that has even evaded countries from truly claiming land and setting up definitive borders?
-It is an inhospitable place at times and has claimed the lives of many travelers to its lands, yet still we are drawn to this magical place due to some intrinsic sense of exploration and wanting to feel truly alive during the time we are given on this planet.
+It is an inhospitable place at times and has claimed the lives of many travellers to its lands, yet still we are drawn to this magical place due to some intrinsic sense of exploration and wanting to feel truly alive during the time we are given on this planet.

 Bucket List Travellers

 For the bucket list traveller who has compiled a list of must-see-before-I-die locations, Antarctica has to be without a doubt on the top of the list.
-To set foot on a continent that has lured such iconic explorers such as Shackleton, Mawson, Amundsen, Scott, and Hillary is a true honor and accomplishment.
+To set foot on a continent that has lured such iconic explorers such as Shackleton, Mawson, Amundsen, Scott, and Hillary is a true honour and accomplishment.
 Although it may not have the level of difficulty of summiting Everest, the feeling of landing on Antarctica will leave you with the same feeling that you have achieved something special in your lifetime.

 As we never know how long we might have on this Earth, I encourage any bucket list traveller to visit Antarctica sooner rather than later, but be warned that traveling post-Antarctica may be a bit of a letdown as many places will fail to evoke such emotion and excitement that this icy continent does.